koshikdebanath/koshikdebanath.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
-Address.
-Contacts.
-Motto.
-Etc.
+subtitle:

 profile:
-  align: right
+  align: left
-  image: prof_pic.jpg
+  image: koshik-debanath.png
   image_circular: false # crops the image to make it circular
-  more_info: >
+  more_info:
-    <p>555 your office number</p>
-    <p>123 your address street</p>
-    <p>Your City, State 12345</p>

-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 announcements:
-  enabled: true # includes a list of news items
+  enabled: true
   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
-  limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
-  enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+  limit: 10 # number of news items to display (leave blank to show all)
 ---

-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.

-Put your address / P.O. box / other info right below your picture.
-You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
-Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.

-Link to your social media connections, too.
-This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
-Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them.
+I'm a Software Engineer at <a href='https://universalmachine.io/'>Universal Machine Inc.</a>, where I build AI-powered applications and decentralized governance platforms.
+Previously, I worked as a Data Scientist at <a href='https://www.manaknightdigital.com/'>Manaknightdigital Inc.</a>, developing end-to-end ML solutions including RAG systems, chatbots, fraud detection, and custom image generation platforms.

+My research spans three interconnected areas: **natural language processing**, **generative AI**, and **deep learning**.
+Each builds upon lessons from the previous, driven by a central question: How can we make the latest advancements in visual computing more accurate and effective, particularly in healthcare settings?

+I earned my BSc in **Computer Science & Engineering** from Rajshahi University of Engineering & Technology (RUET) in 2024.
+Currently, I'm a Research Member at <a href='https://azmainsrizon.com/my-lab.php'>Young Learners' Research Lab (YLRL)</a>, where I conduct interdisciplinary research in NLP, Generative AI, and misinformation detection.
+My work spans computer vision, time series forecasting, and business analytics.
+Recently, I published research on low-resource NLP for Bengali language, AI-generated text classification, and physics-informed neural networks.

+__Research Interests:__

+- Natural Language Processing (NLP)
+- Generative AI (LLMs, RAG, Fine-tuning)
+- Deep Learning and Computer Vision
+- Explainable AI (XAI)
+- Physics-Informed Neural Networks
+- Misinformation Detection